solana-foundation/developer-content/content/courses/mobile/solana-mobile-dapps-with-expo.md

 `.gitignore` file.

-Next, add your API key to the `.env` file with the variable name `EXPO_PUBLIC_PINATA_API`.
-This allows you to securely access your API key in the application using `process.env.EXPO_PUBLIC_PINATA_API`, unlike traditional `import "dotenv/config"` which may require additional polyfills when working with Expo.
-For more information on securely storing secrets, refer to the [Expo documentation on environment variables](https://docs.expo.dev/build-reference/variables/#importing-secrets-from-a-dotenv-file)
+Next, add your API key to the `.env` file with the variable name `EXPO_PUBLIC_NFT_PINATA_JWT`.
+This allows you to securely access your API key in the application using `process.env.EXPO_PUBLIC_NFT_PINATA_JWT`, unlike traditional `import "dotenv/config"` which may require additional polyfills when working with Expo.
+For more information on securely storing secrets, refer to the
+[Expo documentation on environment variables](https://docs.expo.dev/build-reference/variables/#importing-secrets-from-a-dotenv-file)

 #### 3. Final build